earthly/earthly/docs/guides/debugging.md

 +test | root@buildkitsandbox:/code#
 ```

-This time rather than exiting, earth will drop us into an interactive root shell within the container of the build environment.
+This time rather than exiting, earthly will drop us into an interactive root shell within the container of the build environment.
 This root shell will allow us to execute arbitrary commands within the container to figure out the problem:

 ```